 Robert Barr, (1849-1912) Scottish-born Canadian teacher, journalist, editor, humourist, and prolific author, best known for The Triumphs of Eugene Valmont: (1906)

 Robert Barr was born on 16 September, 1849 in Barony Glasgow, Scotland, the son of Robert Barr, carpenter, and Jane nee Watson.
-The Barr family immigrated to Canada in 1854 and settled on a farm in Muirkirk.
+The Barr family immigrated to Upper Canada in 1854 and settled on a farm in Muirkirk, Ontario.

 Barr went to school in Dunwich township and taught in Kent county.
-As a teenager Barr would go to St. Thomas in anticipation of the Irish Fenian Raids, which he wrote of in In the Midst of Alarms.
+As a teenager Barr would go to the town of St. Thomas in anticipation of the Irish Fenian Raids, which he wrote of in In the Midst of Alarms.
 (1893) In 1873 he entered the Toronto Normal School to obtain a teaching certificate, which would later inspire his The Measure of the Rule (1907) which contained veiled criticism for the standards of education at the time and the harsh discipline enacted on students.
-In 1874 Barr became the principal for Windsor's Central School.
+In 1874 Barr became the Principal for Windsor Ontario's Central School.

 In the 1870's Barr started to write under his pseudonym Luke Sharp.
 He had had a lot of practice entertaining his younger siblings with his stories.
 He contributed to the satirical Grip magazine of Toronto.
 In 1876 the Detroit Free Press hired him as a reporter and he moved to the United States.
 His brothers James and John would eventually write for the paper also.
 This same year, on 1 August, 1876, he married Eva Bennett, the daughter of a school trustee.
 They lived in Raleigh township, Ontario, and had a daughter named Laura.
 In 1881 Barr moved to England where he would remain until his death, to organise a weekly British edition of the Free Press.